+855 (0) 86 665 567

 Bokator

-Bokator is one of the earliest Cambodian martial art and is said to be the close quarter combat system used by the armies during the Angkor era.
+Bokator is one of the earliest Cambodian martial arts and is said to be the close-quarter combat system used by the armies during the Angkor era.

-Practitioners are trained to strike with knees, elbows, hands, feet and even the head.
-Short sticks are commonly used as weapon.
+Practitioners are trained to strike with knees, elbows, hands, feet, and even the head.
+Short sticks are commonly used as weapons.

 Baok Chambab